LucasGuedesar/github-slideshow/_posts/0000-01-02-LucasGuedesar.md

 ---
-layout: slide
+layout: alo
-title: "Welcome to our second slide!"
+title: "Hello World!"
 ---
-Your text
+Hello World
 Use the left arrow to go back!